drewchibib/drewchibib.github.io/_posts/2024-04-07-How-hard-is-it-to-smoke-brisket?.md

 Anyway. this blog post was partially composed during the cooking of said brisket (about 10 pounds, untrimmed, purchased at Sam's Club).
 So it could turn out that, in fact, about $100 and 12 hours of work were for naught and brisket-making is, in fact, quite difficult.
 Jury's still out there.

+---

+## Tuesday, April 9: 2 days and a _lot_ of brisket later

+Cooking brisket is indeed not that difficult.
+There may be some sort of general principle at work here; In fact, as I've found with cooking (on numerous occasions), running, and plenty of other hobby-amenable tasks, the [Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle) more or less applies.
+In general, break down a task to its most essential elements, do those well, and you're well on your way to perfecting it.
+I put salt, pepper, and a small amount of brown sugar[^2] on the brisket, let it sit uncovered in the fridge for about 12 hours (could have been more), and proceded to smoke it, untrimmed, for about 8 hours (until it felt soft and tender and had reached the temperature at which most collagen is supposed to have melted down).
+That was it, apart from an hour or so of resting.
+It was perfect.

 [^1]: I'd like to write (I guess another?) blog post on blogging -- there's probably something to be said about how the transition of the _type of internet_ (and the ways of interacting with one another therein) from blogs and forums to platforms is reflective of (or maybe even played a part in shaping) the way that we position ourselves (in the social, or even, I guess, ontological sense) in relation to the world and one another.
+[^2]: a little bit of brown sugar on a piece of meat during its dry brine will go a long way.
+I'm not sure why, exactly, though it may have something to do with a general balance of flavors or the inimitably delicious marriage of sweet and savory, but it just works.
+Sprinkle some sugar on the next steak you make, maybe 20 minutes before grilling it.
+It helps with the sear and adds just a touch of depth to the flavor.
+Highly reccomend.